*This post contains affiliate links. Read my Policies here.

 I have had the frame stand above for years, but here is one just like it in wrought iron.
 I think I might like the wrought iron better than my gold one!
 It is the perfect way to display and easily switch out your printables.
 If you print out on quality cardstock you won’t even need a cute clip board.
 Have fun displaying your printables – see more display ideas on my Pinterest board.

 My email subscribers received the He Is Risen printable for FREE!
 If you missed it you can find it in my SHOP.
-But be sure to subscribe in the sidebar so you won’t miss any more freebies!
+But be sure to subscribe so you won’t miss any more freebies!
 I send a new one every Thursday.

-This post has been linked to Coffee for your Heart and Arabah Joy’s Grace and Truth link.
+This post has been linked to Coffee for your Heart and Arabah Joy’s Grace and Truth.